Munira Wilson: Early life and career

 Munira Sherali Hassam was born on 26 April 1978 in London to parents of East African Indian heritage.
 Her parents were both born in Zanzibar.
 Her parents met in London where her father went to study, whilst her mother, aged 21 and stateless, fled to Britain during the Zanzibar Revolution.

-She grew up in London and attended Henrietta Barnett School, a state grammar school in north London.
+She grew up in London and attended Henrietta Barnett School, a highly selective state grammar school in north London.
 She then went on to study at St Catharine's College, Cambridge, from 1996 to 2000, where she graduated with a degree in French and German, including a year abroad as an English assistant in two secondary schools in southern France.

 After graduation, Hassam trained as a tax consultant with Ernst & Young.
 She then switched to working for the Liberal Democrats, becoming the campaigns organiser for Sue Doughty and the Guildford Liberal Democrats in 2004–2005, ahead of Doughty losing her Guildford seat at the 2005 general election.
 She went on to work for newly elected MP Nick Clegg for the first six months of 2006.

 Wilson served a term as a councillor on Richmond upon Thames London Borough Council from 2006 to 2010.
 She contested Twickenham's neighbouring constituency of Feltham and Heston in the 2010 general election, where she came third.
 In the 2012 London Assembly election she stood in the constituency of South West.

 Until her election to Parliament in 2019, Wilson worked for more than a decade as a lobbyist, first for Save the Children (2006–2008), then Beating Bowel Cancer (2008–2009), and Novartis (2009–2015), where she rose to become head of government affairs – pharmaceuticals.
 She then entered the public sector as a strategic account manager at NHS Digital from 2015 to 2016, before returning to lobbying from 2016 to 2019 as corporate affairs director, UK & Ireland for the German science and technology company Merck KGaA Darmstadt.